Multicultural Children's Book Day: #ReadYourWorld with these Ten Diverse Children's Books

-This year I was a first time book reviewer for Multicultural Children's Book Day (MCBD).
+This year we were first-time book reviewers for Multicultural Children's Book Day (MCBD).
 The mission of MCBD is to raise awareness of the need to include children’s books that celebrate diversity on bookshelves at home and at school.

-MCBD included tons of diverse book reviews and lots of social media conversations.
-I was introduced to many diverse books that I hadn't heard of before and I even found new Twitter and Instagram friends who share my love of diverse children's books.
+MCBD facilitates tons of diverse book reviews and lots of social media conversations.
+We were introduced to diverse books that we hadn't heard of before and even found new Twitter and Instagram friends who share our love of diverse children's books.

 Thanks to Scholastic for supporting Multicultural Children's Book Day.